 Faecal Egg Count Reduction Test (FECRT) or Check-Resistance Trial

 Farmers wishing to discover their drench resistance status usually set up a Faecal Egg Count Reduction Test (FECRT) or Check-Resistance Trial.
-This is not too daunting a project if a few basic rules are followed.
+This is not a difficult test to conduct, following the guidelines below:

-The youngest sheep on the property should be used and a bulk worm egg count done first to ensure that there are a minimum of 300 worm eggs per gram of dung (epg) present.
+The youngest sheep on the property should be used.
+A bulk worm egg count should be performed prior to drenching to ensure that there are a minimum of 300 worm eggs per gram of faeces (epg) present.

-If you already know for example that there is moderate to severe worm drench resistance to a group of drenches, say the BZ drenches on your property, then there is no point in repeating testing on that type of drench.
+If you already know that there's a moderate-to-severe resistance to a group of drenches, for example BZ drenches, on your property, then there's no point in repeating testing on that type of drench.

-After 10-12 days, samples are then collected directly from the animals, rather than from the ground, to avoid contamination with the hundreds of microscopic worm eggs already lying there, which would give an inaccurate result.
-Ten samples are collected from each group of 15 sheep ... allowing for the possibility that the rectums of some sheep may be empty!
+After 10-12 days, collect samples directly from the animals, not from the ground.
+This is to avoid contamination with the countless microscopic worm eggs still present on top of the soil.
+Ten samples should be collected from each group of 15 sheep - this allows for the possibility that not all sheep will produce samples at the time of collection.

-After sample collection is complete the sheep in the control and half dose ivermectin groups should then be drenched.
+After sample collection is complete, the sheep in the control, and half-dose ivermectin groups should then be fully drenched.

 On receiving the samples in the laboratory we do individual worm egg counts on all samples and then can calculate the efficiency of each type of drench.